Decoherence-free subspaces in the noisy dynamics of discrete-step quantum walks in a photonic lattice: Edge state dynamics with dispersive bulk bands

-In the main text, Fig.~\ref{fig:ReturnProbExpt} shows the edge state return probability for the flat band case, which is experimentally simpler to measure since the edge state is fully localized on a single edge site.
-In contrast, measuring the edge state return probability for the dispersive band is more challenging because the complex-valued edge state extends over multiple sites, causing an excitation at the edge site to simultaneously excite both edge and bulk modes, as illustrated in Fig.~\ref{fig:BandsSupp}(g).
-To enable a fair comparison between the flat and dispersive band cases, Fig.~\ref{fig:ReturnProbSimSupp} presents numerically simulated return probabilities for the stroboscopic noise, $\sigma=0.2$.
-The simulations show that for the dispersive band ($\theta_1=0.45\pi$, $\theta_2=0.0\pi$, $\varphi=0.2\pi$), the edge state decay is predominantly exponential (green dots), whereas for the flat band ($\theta_1=0.5\pi$, $\theta_2=0.0\pi$, $\varphi=0.2\pi$), the localization of bulk states leads to a much slower, polynomial decay during intermediate times (red dots).
-These numerical results closely matches the calculated return probabilities (black solid lines) obtained from the master equation.
+Let us know provide a complementary analysis of the edge state dynamics in the case of a model realising a bulk with dispersive bands.
+A numerical study of this situation using a continuous time model was discussed in Ref.~\cite{rieder_localization_2018}.
+Measuring the edge state return probability for a dispersive band model is more challenging than doing it for a flat band.
+The reason is that in a flat band, the edge sates are fully localized on a single edge site, which can be simply excited and measured.
+In a dispersive band, the complex-valued edge state extends over multiple sites, causing an excitation at the edge site to simultaneously excite edge and bulk modes, as illustrated in Fig.~\ref{fig:BandsSupp}(g).
+To enable a fair comparison between the flat and dispersive band cases, Fig.~\ref{fig:ReturnProbSimSupp} presents numerically simulated return probabilities for the stroboscopic noise $\sigma=0.2$.
+The simulations show that for the dispersive band ($\theta_1=0.45\pi$, $\theta_2=0.0\pi$, $\varphi=0.2\pi$), the edge state decay is predominantly exponential (green dots), whereas for the flat band ($\theta_1=0.5\pi$, $\theta_2=0.0\pi$, $\varphi=0.2\pi$), the localization of bulk states leads to a much slower, polynomial decay at long time (red dots).
+The slowing down of the decay for the dispersive band starting at about $M=100$ and its flattening at long times is an artifact due to the finite size of the lattice.
+These numerical results closely matches the calculated return probabilities (black solid lines) obtained from the master equation in the finite site lattice.
 These numerical findings are consistent with those reported in Ref.~\cite{rieder_localization_2018}.